-If you would like help with content or processes:
+If you would like help with data visualisation, infographics, content development or processes, we can help:

-- Biotext are content experts specialising in complex content, including health and biomedical science, environment and agriculture.
-We provide content strategy and design, writing, editing, information design, data visualisation and infographics. - Biotext training courses are available in Writing and editing complex content and Fundamentals of data literacy and visualisation. - The Australian manual of style is a comprehensive online resource that provides practical information on how to engage your audience, and write, edit and show information.
+- Biotext staff are content experts specialising in complex content, including health and biomedical science, environment and agriculture.
+We provide content strategy, content design, writing, editing, information design, data visualisation and infographics. - Detailed guidance on creating effective visuals can be found in A quick guide to effective data visualisation and infographics. - Biotext training courses are available in Writing and editing complex content and Fundamentals of data literacy and visualisation. - The Australian manual of style is a comprehensive online resource that provides practical information on how to engage your audience, and write, edit and show information.
 This can be used alongside the Australian Government Style manual and your organisation's style guide to create clear and consistent technical content.